 he lunges at aggressive rivals, and when his bite misses,

-the clash of his teeth chirps like a sparrow.
+his clashing teeth chirp like a sparrow.

 In this ass's stable, the yearlings are pregnant.